JoshuaKGoldberg/Goldblog/content/blog/speeding-up-centered-part-1-81-iframe-embeds/index.md

 -   ~80% reduction in bundle size loaded on all pages
 -   ≥2 second reduction in all pages' load script processing

-This post covers the first of six key improvements I made to the Centered app:
+This post covers the first of five key improvements I made to the Centered app:

 1. 👉 81 &lt;iframe&gt; Embeds
 1. _Hidden Embedded Images: coming soon!_